Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Introduction

-In this paper, we present a randomized online algorithm---Stochastic Q-Soft-Bayes---for ML QST.
-Stochastic Q-Soft-Bayes processes only one randomly chosen data point in each iteration; therefore, its per-iteration computational complexity is independent of the data size.
+In this paper, we propose a stochastic first-order algorithm for ML QST.
+We design the algorithm by an online learning argument.
+Consider an online convex optimization problem, where the loss function in each round corresponds to the negative log-likelihood function corresponding to one data point in ML QST.
+Interestingly, this online convex optimization problem is exactly the quantum analogue of online portfolio selection, a celebrated online learning problem \cite{Cover1991, Cover1996}.
+Since the ML approach aims to minimize the empirical average of the negative log-likelihood, once we ``quantumize'' any existing first-order online portfolio selection algorithm that is no-regret and apply an online-to-batch conversion \cite{Cesa-Bianchi2004,Cutkosky2019}, the resulting algorithm becomes a stochastic first-order algorithm for ML QST.
+We refer the reader to Section \ref{sec_background} for an introduction of relevant concepts.

+The algorithm we choose to ``quantumize'' is Soft-Bayes \cite{Orseau2017}.
+There are two reasons.
+First, the per-round time complexity of Soft-Bayes is linear in the ambient dimension, arguably the lowest one can expect; second, Soft-Bayes has a curious connection with expectation maximization \cite{Lvovsky2004, MolinaTerriza2004} (see Section \ref{sec_conclusion}).
+We call the resulting algorithm Stochastic Q-Soft-Bayes.
+Stochastic Q-Soft-Bayes processes one randomly chosen data point in each iteration.
 Suppose the quantum state to be estimated is represented by a \( D \)-by-\( D \) density matrix.
-The per-iteration computational complexity of Q-Soft-Bayes is \( O ( D ^ 3 ) \).
-The expected optimization error of Q-Soft-Bayes vanishes at an \( O ( \sqrt{ ( 1 / T ) D \log D } ) \) rate, where \( T \) denotes the number of iterations.
+The per-iteration time complexity of Stochastic Q-Soft-Bayes is \( O ( D ^ 3 ) \), independent of the sample size.
+The expected optimization error of Stochastic Q-Soft-Bayes converges to zero at a \( O ( \sqrt{ ( 1 / T ) D \log D } ) \) rate, where \( T \) denotes the number of iterations. \looseness=-1